jonathan-politzki/jean-technologies/README.md

-# Jean v2 Project Context
+# Jean Connect
 Official repository of Jean Technologies and our flagship product, Jean Connect.

 ## Core Vision
-Jean v2 is a "Plaid for user understanding" that solves the cold-start problem through:
+Jean is the "FICO for user understanding" that solves the cold-start problem through:
 1. Zero-shot user understanding from social data
 2. Universal embedding translation layer
 3. Shared semantic label space for cross-domain understanding